h01ger/piuparts/README.txt

 == ToDo

-- improve slave-watcher cronjob entry, so that i checks every hour whether tail still looks the same, if so mail it, else mail the full day diff at midnight only -> less frequent mails :)
 - review sudoers and come up with (a bit) more restrictive one
 - use local mirror
 - there should be a 2nd group of piuparts-people. those who can sudo into piupartsm to process logfiles. maybe make that the qa-group